-- work with your muscles to allow your body to move
+- work with your muscles so that your body can move

 - store calcium and other minerals

-- contain bone marrow, which is where your blood cells are made.
+- contain bone marrow, which is where blood cells are made.

 Cancer treatments that reduce the levels of the hormones oestrogen or testosterone can cause bone loss.
 This includes:

 Hormonal therapy for breast cancer

 Some drugs that treat breast cancer work by reducing oestrogen levels.
 They include anastrozole (Arimidex®), exemestane (Aromasin®), letrozole (Femara®) and goserelin (Zoladex®).
 Taking these drugs for several months or more can cause bone loss and increase the risk of fractures.